dukevis/learnr/Mapping/Readme.md

 *Using leaflet:*

-  1. Read the csv file and load the leaflet library.
+  1. Read the csv file and load the leaflet library
   2. Use cbind function to combine lat/long column.
 A new data table will be created
   3. Create a Spatial Points Data Frame and define the projection.
 Use SPDF function set the coordinates to the variable name created in step 2, set the data to the csv file and proj4string to WGS84.
   4. Use the spTransform function to project to NAD83 UTM17.